 One of the coolest things about digital out-of-home advertising is that there is a near-endless variety of these data points.
 These can be first-party sources such as cameras attached to the signage, or they can be third-party sources such as websites.

 What this means for DOOH is that content can be almost entirely dynamic and responsive, creating a unique experience for viewers.
-It also allows advertisers to create and utilise contextually relevant content in a way to boost sales and marketing efforts.
+It also allows advertisers to create and utilise contextually relevant content in a way to boosts sales and marketing efforts.

 To fully understand data points it’s best to use some more specific examples and talk about their potential impact.
 The most common data triggers that DOOH takes advantage of are weather triggers, data & time triggers, and presence detection triggers.